Updated February 21, 2021

 Why does the dining plan cost the same as it did last year?

 Some of the changes we are making to accommodate the COVID-19 public health crisis are expensive.
 We will bring in additional team members to serve food – since self-service is not part of our immediate future.
 We will provide disposable service ware for carry out meals – despite the increased costs this entails.
 We will provide our staff with face masks and face shields to protect our guests, and add breath barriers to many of the serving stations.
 We will add additional cleaning and sanitation cycles to enhance our already high standards.
 Even with these additional COVID-19 related costs, the resident dining plan remains priced at less than $7.50 per meal and provides up to three dining experiences each day.
-Like other campuses in the University of Maryland System, we will not implement our student-approved rate increase and will hold our dining plan prices at last year’s amount.
+Like other campuses in the University of Maryland System, we will not implement the student-approved rate increase and will hold our dining plan prices at last year’s amount.
 While our style of services must change because of COVID-19, you are still receiving a great value for the dining plan.

 How about Dining Dollars?
 Will they roll over or be refunded?